Prajwal Devaraj

-Prajwal Devaraj (born 4 July 1987) is an Indian actor who mainly works in Kannada cinema.
-He made his debut with the Kannada film Sixer (2007) for which he won the Best Debut actor award at the Suvarna Film Awards.
+Prajwal Devaraj (born 4 July 1987) is an Indian actor who works in Kannada cinema.
+The son of veteran actor Devaraj, Prajwal made his debut with the Kannada film Sixer (2007) for which he won the Best Debut actor award at the Suvarna Film Awards.
 This was followed by the gangster drama Geleya (2007) which was a box-office success.
-Prajwal has been appreciated for his recent films like Chowka (2017), Gentleman (2020) and Inspector Vikram (2021).
+Prajwal was in recent films like Chowka (2017), Gentleman (2020) and Inspector Vikram(2021) Karavali(2026).

 His films include Meravanige (2008), Gulama (2009), Murali Meets Meera (2011), Super Shastri (2013) and Galaate (2013).
 For his performance in Gentleman (2020), he won the Karnataka State Film Award for Best Actor.

 Early life

-Prajwal is the son of actor Devaraj.
+Prajwal Devaraj was born on 4 July 1987 in Bengaluru, Karnataka, India, to actor Devaraj and Chandralekha, a former actress and producer.
 He has a younger brother, Pranam, who acted in Kumari 21F (2018).
+Prajwal completed his schooling at Sri Aurobindo Memorial School, Bengaluru, and graduated with a degree in Management from Jain University’s Center for Management Studies.
+Before entering films, he trained in dance and participated in cultural programs.